f5devcentral/f5-agility-labs-threat-stack/docs/class1/AIP_Agent.rst

    67 agentDeployKey: "PROVIDED_DEPLOYKEY"

-Now that we have our values.yaml file updated, lets deploy the Threat Stack Container Agent.
+Now that we have our values.yaml file updated, lets deploy the AIP Container Agent.

 .. code-block::